 - I trimmed the fringe once I had tied all the strands on.

 I used mostly Red Heart Super Saver yarn for this project.
 I love that yarn because it’s so cheap and sturdy, great for projects where you don’t need a high quality yarn like this one.
-Here are the colors I used, with links to buy them on Amazon:
+Here are the colors I used:

 The stars work up so quickly that this is really quite an easy project.
 Who doesn’t love easy and cute?
 I also alternated the size of the stars so one strand started with a large star, and another started with a small star.